-Generally, a member is classified 'lost' if:

-no contribution or rollover has been received within the last 12 months and we cannot contact them, or • no contribution or rollover has been received in the last five years.
+Generally, a member is classified 'lost' if no contribution or rollover has been received within the last 12 months and we cannot contact them.

 Additionally, we are required to transfer lost member accounts to the ATO if:

 - the account balance is less than \$2,000, or - we have insufficient records to pay an amount to the member.